Titouan-Schotte/Discord-Simple-Token-Grabbers-Protector/README.md

 ### If you trust me
 Go to release section on Discord and download the .zip file.
-Unzip it and execute DiscordSimpleTokenProtector.exe
+Unzip it and execute DiscordSimpleTokenProtector.exe.

+### If you don't trust me
 - Download source code of this app,
 - Install [NodeJS](https://nodejs.org/en/),
 - Restart your computer,